goeb/smit/README.md

 - Easy configuration of properties
 - Manage several projects
 - Easy to install locally, or on a server
-- Fast and light
+- Simple, fast and light
 - UTF-8
-- Offline issue tracking
+- Can be used offline

 Getting Started